Alex-Wilson/.conf/readme.md

-A collection of settings and configurations that I use in my most used applications.
-Mainly ricingg and my EFT keybinds.
+list of software and settingd for the software i use and enjoy

 # OS:
 - Arch